Meadow Lane: Meadow Lane today

 The Derek Pavis Stand contains a number of conference and function facilities to complement The Broken Wheelbarrow bar behind the Family Stand.
 These host numerous functions throughout the year, ranging from social evenings organised by Notts County's supporter organisations, to wedding receptions and meetings of evangelical Christian churches.

 Away supporters are normally restricted to the Jimmy Sirrel stand, at the County Road side.
 This features a triangular gable (a replica of that on the old County Road stand) with the name of the club and its year of formation.
 Such gables are also present in the stadia of Sheffield Wednesday, Fulham, and Leyton Orient.

 The Family Stand was renamed The Haydn Green Family Stand in 2007, after the man who saved Notts County from liquidation in 2003, by buying the lease on the ground and investing several million pounds.
 Haydn Green died suddenly in 2007 leaving an estate which still controls the lease on the ground.

 Outside the stadium on Meadow Lane is a bronze statue of Jimmy Sirrel and coach Jack Wheeler.
 Entitled "Legends of the Lane", the statue was sculpted by Andy Edwards and unveiled on 5 May 2016.

+Pitch

+During the 2024 closed season the pitch was relaid including new drainage, and pipes for future undersoil heating.
+The playing surface is a hybrid SIS type.